EricHu33/EricHu33.github.io/_posts/2021-09-28-blob-shadows-in-unity.md

 > 截圖  GPU Instancing 效果

 # Follow the Owner Object
 Assuming all blob shadows owner transform are dynamic, moving object.
-We will need to update the elements of Matrix4x4 array frequently .Instead of using a big for loop that iterate the array.
+We will need to update the elements of Matrix4x4 array frequently.
+Instead of using a big for loop that iterate the array.
 I use a [IJobParallelForTransform](https://docs.unity3d.com/ScriptReference/Jobs.IJobParallelForTransform.html) job to access all shadow owner's transform position in parallel.
 This way we can calculate each shadow's Matrix4x4.TRS value parallelly into an native array.
 Then parse the native array into our managed matrix4x4 array after the job complete.

 # Find the Projected Point on Surface
 To find the correct projected point on the ground.
 We need to cast a ray downward to the ground for each dynamic objects.
 Since we already use job system to calculate the matrix4x4 value.
 We can use [RaycastCommand](https://docs.unity3d.com/ScriptReference/RaycastCommand.html) to do all the ray casting which can naturally work with other jobs.

 > 截圖  raycast

-# Result
+# Demo
-This is the final result of combining techniques I metioned above.
+This is the final result of combining techniques I mentioned above.
 We now have a system that draw many fake shadow at one time, with the ability to follow dynamic objects and projected on an uneven surface!

 <iframe width="100%" height="400" src="https://user-images.githubusercontent.com/13420668/135239766-328378aa-ca6c-4a0f-8a41-46c0cd872049.mp4" frameborder="0" allowfullscreen></iframe>